css566/css566.github.io/_posts/2016-04-21-QualityAttributesAndMetricsForAUnit.md

 	 - Loose is more apt for a SM course that is structured as an exercise in agile software management

-##Define What Metrics Need to be Measured For a Unit's Quality
+## 3. Define What Metrics Need to be Measured For a Unit's Quality
 Metrics for a Unit’s quality are related to sections 1 and 2; rather than defining what needs to be defined for quality, we are defining how the Unit needs to be measured.
 This is difficult since the main measure of a course’s quality (which is naturally composed of various Units) is “if the learner’s performance improved as a direct result of taking the course.”
 [6]

 a. **User Surveys**